 Experts recommend sleeping between six and eight hours every day, and adopting a regular sleeping routine so your body knows when to go into deep sleep.
 Better quality sleep will help reduce cravings for foods high in sugar and fat, which will help with not only eating better, but also getting motivated to work out.
 Eating the right foods before bed time will help with your sleep.

 5. Motivate yourself little and often

 An aspirational goal set in the future may motivate you at first, but this can sometimes be disheartening when you don’t see immediate results.

 Instead, set yourself incremental goals, which you can augment depending on your progress.
-Rather than hoping to lose three stone in six months by cutting out all sugar from your diet, try gradually reducing your sugar intake and aiming to lose two to three pounds every week.
+Rather than unrealistically trying to lose weight too quickly by cutting out all sugar, try gradual reductions to lose weight more slowly.
 Realistic, manageable goals are the way to go when keeping motivated and losing weight.